Nadia Chafik

-Nadia Chafik (born 02 01 1962 in Casablanca) is a Moroccan novelist.
+Nadia Chafik (born 1962, Casablanca) is a Moroccan novelist.

 Biography

 Nadia Chafik was born in Casablanca in 1962, and grew up in Rabat.
 She is from the Ait Sadden tribe, a Middle Atlas Berber tribe.
 Chafik studied at Montreal University (Master & Ph.D) and she taught (as "Chargée de cours") in the same university during two years.
 Her principal academic works are: "Être romancière au Maghreb" (1988) and Une autre lecture du Maghreb à travers l'art scriptural et pictural français du 19e siècle (1998).

 After teaching also at Ibn Tofaïl University of Kénitra, Nadia Chafik follows her career at Mohammed V University of Rabat where she teaches Literature and organizes some cultural activities like: "Ateliers d'écriture", or "Rencontres avec les auteurs".

-She published short stories and three novels.
+She has published short stories and three novels.
 Nos jours aveugles (Our blind days) is her first collection of short stories.
 The last one is: Tête de poivre (April, 2012) for which she was nominated for the Prix Grand Atlas 2012 of French Embassy.
 A critic of French Institute in Morocco writes about this book: " autant de fragments de vie qui mettent à l'honneur la poésie de l'existence".